Wreck Diving France

 to Feet

 The area from St Tropez to the Porquerolles islands is scattered with numerous wrecks sitting on sandy bottoms with clear warm water.
 What more could a confirmed wreck diver ask for?
-Currents, poor viz, cold?
-Sorry you S&M divers had better not come here!
-(See also Cave Diving in France.)

-My favorite of the moment is the Togo.
+My favourite of the moment is the Togo.
 The Togo lies in 51 to 56 m of water, reaching off the bottom to 45 m.
 Covered in Gorgone fans, which turn from a dark purple to a deep red when illuminated it is a delight to swim around in such clear water.
 The Togo is a cargo ship which went down in the 1st WW it split in two when sinking, and the bow is the shallower part described above.
 She sits upright on her keel, the last quarter of the wreck lies in 67m of water not far from the bow, but due to the depth is not normally dived by commercial dive firms.

 She lies in on the Eastern side of the bay of Cavalaire, and is most easily dived from the port of Cavalaire Sur Mer.
 I have found the best people to dive with from Cavalaire Sur Mer are the Eperlan team.
 Claude and Jules, are the skippers who run this boat.
 They have a great sense of humor, are easy going, but expert at what they do.
 They know the wrecks intimately, and will ensure you have a great dive.